-If you’re interested in more recipes for Indian breads, then do check out my Kulcha recipe – an easy oven-baked bread stuffed with delicious spiced potato.
-Further, you can also find my Methi Paratha recipe here – a flaky flatbread layered with fresh fenugreek leaves.
-Okay, onto the recipe …
+If you’re interested in more recipes for Indian bread, then do check out my Kulcha recipe – an easy oven-baked bread stuffed with delicious spiced potato.

 - To make the Bati dough, add the chakki atta, salt and ajwain seeds* to a large bowl.
 Firstly, mix thoroughly to make sure the salt is evenly incorporated and then drizzle ghee into the bowl as well.
 Using your hands begin to work the mixture together, rubbing to create a crumbly sand-like texture.
 Slowly add water to the dough and knead into a very tight and firm dough.
 Do add the water slowly as depending on the quality and milling of your flour the quantity may be slightly different.
 I have used chakki atta so the qualities listed are for this specific flour.